tannerkothlow/unity-dev-diary/README.md

-# Unity 2D Project Dev Diary and Guides
+# Unity 2D Dev Log and Guides

 ## Overview

 This repo will serve as a way to document and share solutions I've found while working on a top-down RPG project in Unity.

+Do note that this series of guides is a constant work in progress, so if some componants are incomplete, know they will be filled in relatively soon!

 ## [Guides](./guides/)